EU Regulation (1143/2014) on the prevention and management of the introduction and spread of invasive alien species

 EU Regulation 1143/2014 (external link) was retained in domestic law under the European Union (Withdrawal) Act 2018 (external link).
 It was amended through several statutory instruments to ensure operability following the UK’s exit from the EU but applies to Great Britain only.
 Henceforth, we refer to it as the ‘Retained Regulation’.

-The Retained Regulation imposes restrictions on species on the list of species of special concern, known as ‘invasive alien species of special concern'.
+The Retained Regulation imposes restrictions on a list of species of special concern.
 These are species whose adverse impact across Great Britain are such that concerted action is required.
 The Secretary of State has the power to add or remove species from the list of species of special concern with the consent of Welsh and Scottish Ministers.

 A core provision of the Retained Regulation is a series of strict restrictions preventing species of special concern from being brought into the territory of Great Britain, kept, bred, transported, placed on the market, used or exchanged, allowed to reproduce, grown or cultivated, or released into the environment.
 Although there are some limited exceptions to these restrictions.